UCSD-MASHED/chatapp/README.md

 }
 ```

 After creating your own Firebase app, you have to change the corresponding project id in this file.
-If you are only creating one Firebase app, you can remove `prod` and `dev` fields and only keep `default` field.
+If you are only creating one Firebase app, you can remove the `prod` and `dev` fields and only keep `default` field.

 #### `.env.dev`